aharonium/opensiddur.org/posts/posts/perek-shira-chapter-of-song_(unknown_2015-03-22).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 In its first call it says,
-“Such is the generation of them that seek after thon, that seek your face, even Ya’akov.
-Selah!
+“Such is the generation of them that seek after thon, that seek your face, even Ya’akov. <em>Selah</em>!
 Lift up your heads, O gates!
 And be lifted up, O everlasting doors!
 And the King of <em>kavod</em> shall come in.
 Who is this King of <em>kavod</em>?
 YHVH strong and mighty, YHVH mighty in battle!”[foot]Psalms 24:6-8[/foot]
 </div>
 </td></tr>